*Note there is a metre change in this one!

 But as she burst in through the door she tripped upon a shoe,

 And fell headlong onto her awl, which ran the girl right through.

-Brought about by loss of blood and damaging contusions.
+Brought about by loss of blood that cut her young life short.

 No magic spells or mandrake roots could bring the poor girl back,